Maple Leafs vs Panthers Odds, Spread, and Total

-The Toronto Maple Leafs look to steal Game 3 on the road and take a commanding 3-0 series lead over the Florida Panthers.
+The Toronto Maple Leafs look to steal Game 6 on the road and force a Game 7 back in Toronto.

-Toronto won Game 2 by a score of 4-3 and has now won three straight playoff games.
-In that game, the Maple Leafs came back twice, took the lead, gave it up, and then regained it just 17 seconds later.
-They scored in every period and responded quickly to a couple of Florida's goals.
-Despite being outshot 28-20, Toronto did a good job blocking several of the Panthers' quality chances.
-Max Pacioretty was named the first star of the game with a goal and an assist.
+The Maple Leafs lost Game 5 at home, 6-1.
+The Florida Panthers scored in every period, while Toronto managed its lone goal in the final two minutes of regulation.
+Shots were even at 32 apiece, and Toronto was outhit 54-49.
+The Maple Leafs went 0-for-3 on the power play and 3-for-4 on the penalty kill.

-The Panthers put in a solid effort in Game 2, playing with two leads and maintaining strong offensive zone time.
-Their power play went 1-for-2, and they matched Toronto's physicality.
-Florida also protected the puck well but missed some opportunities to capitalize on Toronto's turnovers.
-Heading into Game 3, the Panthers will look to clean up small details, like improving faceoff wins, an area that can be key in setting up goals and maximizing offensive zone time.
+The Panthers were down 2-0 in this best-of-seven Eastern Conference Semifinal series, but now hold a 3-2 lead and could eliminate the Maple Leafs on home ice.
+Their last three wins have featured a little bit of everything.
+They earned a high-scoring, close overtime win in Game 3, followed by a low-scoring defensive shutout in Game 4.
+In Game 5, they carried the momentum and completely dominated Toronto on the road.
+Sergei Bobrovsky has been a major factor, making 54 saves over the last two games and earning first-star honors in both.

 Spread